quintel/documentation/docs/main/co2-ccus.md

 :::info Gasification processes in liquid fuels production All gasification-based processes for liquid fuel production (Fischer-Tropsch and methanol synthesis using non-biogenic waste, biogenic waste, or dry biomass) include CCS by default.
 Currently, there is no option in the ETM to operate these gasification processes without carbon capture and storage.

-See the ['Liquid fuels and feedstock'](liquid-fuels.md) section for more information on these processes.
+See the [Liquid fuels and feedstock](liquid-fuels.md) section for more information on these processes.
 :::

 ### Power sector